Drew Gulak: Independent circuit (2013–2016)

-WWE
+WWE (2016–2024)

 No-Fly Zone (2016–2018)

 On May 7, 2016, Gulak defeated Tracy Williams at Evolve 61 to qualify for WWE's upcoming Cruiserweight Classic tournament.
 The tournament began on June 23, with Gulak defeating Harv Sihra in his first round match.
 On July 14, Gulak was eliminated from the tournament by Zack Sabre Jr. Gulak appeared on September 14 episode of NXT, losing to Hideo Itami.
 On September 26 episode of Raw, Gulak made his main roster debut, teaming with Lince Dorado in a losing effort to Cedric Alexander and Rich Swann.
 On the Hell in a Cell pre-show, Gulak established himself as a heel, teaming up with Tony Nese and Ariya Daivari in a losing effort to Cedric Alexander, Lince Dorado, and Sin Cara.
 On the Survivor Series pre-show, Gulak, Tony Nese, and Ariya Daivari lost to T.J.
 Perkins, Rich Swann, and Noam Dar.
 In December, it was confirmed that Gulak had signed with WWE.
 On January 2, 2017, episode of Raw, Gulak won his first match on the main roster against Cedric Alexander.

 In 2017, Gulak introduced a new gimmick in WWE, beginning to campaign for a "Better 205 Live", in a nod to his previous character in CZW.
 The campaign included Gulak asking Mustafa Ali to use a more conservative in-ring style as part of a "No-Fly Zone" campaign.
 This prompted a feud between the two, which ended on July 18 episode of 205 Live, when Gulak lost to Ali in a two out of three falls match.
 As part of his gimmick, he began incorporating his own PowerPoint Presentations every week on his plans for a better 205 Live.
 Gulak went on to feud with Akira Tozawa about his war cry chanting.
 On October 10 episode of 205 Live, Gulak attacked Tozawa on the ramp and later injured his voice box.
 Tozawa gained revenge on Gulak, which led to a match on October 31 episode of 205 Live, which Tozawa won.
 Gulak had aligned with Enzo Amore and became a member of Amore's faction "The Zo Train", while continuing his rivalry with Tozawa.
 On November 21 episode of 205 Live, Gulak lost to Tozawa in a Street Fight, ending their feud.
 On December 4 episode of Raw, Gulak won a fatal four-way match to face Rich Swann the following week, with the winner earning a match against Enzo Amore for the WWE Cruiserweight Championship.
 However, Swann was suspended prior to the match and replaced with Cedric Alexander.
 On December 18 episode of Raw, Gulak lost to Cedric Alexander, making him unable to face Amore for the WWE Cruiserweight Championship.
 On January 23, 2018, Amore was fired from WWE and "Zo Train" was quietly disbanded.